hasibshaif/Criss-Cross-Currency-Converter/README.md

 The list of supported currencies is fetched dynamically from the Open Exchange Rates API.
 Country flags associated with each currency are displayed using the FlagsAPI.

+## Inspiration

+While on vacation in Saudi Arabia, I found it annoying that I had to constantly open up a browser tab to convert currencies.
+There were also no ad-free apps that could help me easily convert currencies, so I decided to tackle this problem on my own and create a currency converter for future trips.